Altons/altons.github.com/_posts/2012-11-23-making-ipython-play-nice-with-virtualenv.md

 ---
 {% include JB/setup %}

+>Warning: This is a very old post so comments may not be valid anymore

 I have recently created a virtualenv based on the Enthought Python Distribution for some startup ideas I'd like to develop futher.
 Until now I've been using the standard virtualenv python executable from within Sublime Text 2 with not issues at all until yesterday when I was using Ipython and could not load a package I've using the whole week.

 By default Ipython is not virtualenv aware and I thought that I will have to go through tears of pain to make ipython understand virtualenvs. - luckily I've found this [post](http://blog.ufsoft.org/2009/1/29/ipython-and-virtualenv) with a clear and simple explanation.

 Furthermore, If you have Ipython 0.12.1 (*not sure if earlier versions support this*) then is even easier!
 All you need to do is to save the following piece of code in ``~/.ipython/profile_default/startup/``.

 {% highlight python %}